wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/work_and_speed.md

 #### Questions

-**[A.q1.1]** You have to run a program that performs 2000 TFlop, and your core computes at speed 450 GFlop/sec.
+**[A.1.q1.1]** You have to run a program that performs 2000 TFlop, and your core computes at speed 450 GFlop/sec.
 How long will the program run for in minutes?

-**[A.q1.2]** A program that performs 3000 GFlop just ran in 1.5 minutes on a core.
+**[A.1.q1.2]** A program that performs 3000 GFlop just ran in 1.5 minutes on a core.
 What is the core speed in TFlop/sec?

-**[A.q1.3]** On a given core, a program just ran in 14 seconds.
-By what factor should the core speed be increased if I want the program to run in 10 seconds?
+**[A.1.q1.3]** On a given core, a program just ran in 14 seconds.
+By what factor should the core speed be increased if you want the program to run in 10 seconds?